leggedrobotics/raisimGym/README.md

 ## Using raisimGym in Docker
 1. Install docker and Nvidia-docker2 ([instruction](https://github.com/jhwangbo/raisimHelp/tree/master#install-docker--nvidia-docker2)).
 2. Build an image ```docker build -t raisim_gym $WORKSPACE/raisimGym/dockers/gpu```
-3. Run the image using the provided runner ```$WORKSPACE/raisimGym/dockers/gpu/runner.bash```
+3. Create a container using the provided docker runner ```$WORKSPACE/raisimGym/dockers/gpu/runner.bash```
-4. compile your environment and run your runner
+4. Inside the container, compile your environment and execute your runner

 ## Examples of trained policies